hschoenburg/hellochain/README.md

 Start here if you looking for a short and simple introduction to building application-specific blockchains with Cosmos.
 This repo contains both the tutorial walkthough and a working version of the code.

+The first half "Simple App" assembles a super basic blockchain and the second half, "Greeter Module" implements some custom application functionality on top of the chain.
+To get the full overview of what building with the Cosmos SDK involes, complete both sections.

 \*\*If you are looking for a more involved tutorial, go ahead and start with the nameservice tutorial.

 # Requirements